rohanverma94/cpp-gems/README.md

 A collection of novel techniques for modern C++.
 These are collections of techniques, quizes and puzzles I posted on my LinkedIn in response to the queries from C++ community on LinkedIn.

-Calling your own contribution is not being narcissictic!
+Calling your own contribution a gem is not being narcissictic!